jessicaliang721/jessicas-playground/_posts/2021-03-09-desktop-aquarium.md

     </div>
 </div>

-I think those sizes will take up the least amount of space on my desk.
-I was also considering the Cube, but its dimensions are a bit too big.
+I got out a tape measure and made sure that those sizes will take up the least amount of space on my desk.
+I was also considering the Cube, but its dimensions mean it also take up more desk space.

 ![Biorb cube](https://cdn.shopify.com/s/files/1/2964/8010/products/54490_02_133fbd22-7029-48f5-ae20-cb81dfe1e833_2048x.JPG?v=1584124696)
+*Biorb cube*

 I will continue to think about this idea as I wait for these tanks I want to come back in stock!
 It is certainly not a cheap hobby, and I want to make sure I will not get tired of it.
 If you have your own desktop aquarium setup, I'd love to see!
 Any advice appreciated :)